MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsOnlineSchedule.md

 - A fixed schedule can be created without any date-time ranges.
 In this case, it would never be in effect.
 - For a fixed schedule, at most 10 date-time ranges can be specified.
 - You can create a new date-time range for a fixed schedule by using the New-CsOnlineDateTimeRange cmdlet.
 - The return type of this cmdlet composes a member for the underlying type/implementation.
-For example, in case of the weekly recurrent schedule, you can modify Monday’s time ranges through the Schedule.WeeklyRecurrentSchedule.MondayHours property.
+For example, in case of the weekly recurrent schedule, you can modify Monday's time ranges through the Schedule.WeeklyRecurrentSchedule.MondayHours property.
 Similarly, date-time ranges of a fixed schedule can be modified by using the Schedule.FixedSchedule.DateTimeRanges property.

 ## EXAMPLES